Understanding the Present Perfect Tense: Usage and Examples

 The present perfect tense is used to describe actions or events that occurred at an unspecified time before now.
 The exact time is not important, which distinguishes this tense from the simple past tense.
 It is also used to describe actions that started in the past and continue into the present.

-Read Also More: 35 Other Ways to Say "Nice to See You Again"
+Read Also More: 35 Other Ways to Say "Did You Know"

 Formation of the Present Perfect Tense